NowDB/node-red-contrib-nowdb/README.md

 It use [NowDB](https://nowdb.net) cloud data service platform.

 ## What is Nowdb
-NowDB is a Cloud Data Service Platform,a tool for IT Manager and Developer.
+NowDB is a Cloud Data Service Platform, a tool for IT Manager and Developer.

 ## Install
 Run the following command in the root directory of your Node-RED install: